DanBertrand/DanBertrand/README.md

 ###### About me
 :soon: I'm currently looking for a job opportunity as web developer, preferably frontend.
 :heart: Started to build simple HTML / CSS website a year ago, I jump to another level
-:office: Before I started dreaming about lines of code, I worked as a customer success manager (and had no idea what a commit was).

 ###### Tech Stack
 + Ruby on Rails | Rspec | PostgreSQL